craigmichaelmartin/pure-orm/README.md

 > This is a quick showcase.
 To see how to wire up this code, see the full [Practical Example](#practical-example) below.

-Things to note:
+### Things to Note:

-- Our DAO returns a single Person business object which is properly structured from the relational row records!
+- Our DAO returns a single Person business object which is properly structured from the many relational row records!
 - Our query is executed with a `one` method.
 The DAO methods for `one`, `oneOrNone`, `many`, `any` ensure their count against the number of generated top level business objects - not the number of relational row records the sql expression returns!
 - Rather than manually specifying our columns in the sql select expression, we use the business object's `getSQLSelectClause`.
 This is purely a convenience method which namespaces each column with the table name prefix to ensure column names don't collide (for example, the person, job, and employer `id`s would collide if not namespaced, as would person and employer `name`s).
 You are welcome to do this by hand instead of using the convenience methods (as were used above), if you don't mind the tedium:
   ```javascript